 A Tool for Fish Conservation and Mitigation

-In years of low returns, hatchery fish can help bolster the population and prevent extinction.
-There still is considerable uncertainty related to the influence of hatchery programs (both past and present) on the genetics and productivity of upper Columbia populations.
+Meanwhile, harvest opportunities have been enhanced by hatchery programs.
+There still is considerable uncertainty related to the influence of hatchery programs on the genetics and productivity of upper Columbia populations.
 Hatchery managers and researchers continue to ask and answer questions that will help identify and address risks to listed species.

 For more about hatcheries in this region, see the Hatchery Background Summary